TedHusted/awake/awake.md/awake.md

 	Standing next to her, Tate nods, as did the holograms of Carla and Noah.

-	Noah offers, “I talked to Elena Vargas and she says the recording of the meeting may have been altered, at least as she remembers it.”
+	Noah offers, “I talked to Elena Vargas.
+She says the recording of the meeting was altered, at least as she remembers it.”

 	“Board, add a bubble to ‘Meeting with superior’ that says ‘Altered Video’ with a question mark.”
 Per Carla’s instructions, the bubble appeared.

-	“The same thing happened with the wheelchair security video, and we have an original copy to prove it,” says Tate.
+	“We can prove that the wheelchair security video was altered,” says Tate.

-	This time Carla used her link, and another bubble appeared connected to the ‘Wheelchair Incident’.
+	This time Carla used her link.
+Another bubble appeared, connected to the ‘Wheelchair Incident’.

 	“Board,”says Noah, “add ‘Altered Commit Author’ with a question mark to Meeting with Superior. — That’s what Elena says was altered in the video.
 Brent told her the commit was made by the Admin account, and then later Adrian said it was Brent himself who made it.”

 	Tate says, “We found that the Test Mode for both devices could have been used to cause the crashes.”

-	“But Test Mode for the car needs a physical plugin, and we didn’t find one at the scene,” says Carla, her hologram crossed its arms.
+	“But Test Mode for the car needs a physical plugin.
+We didn’t find one at the scene,” says Carla, her hologram crossed its arms.

 	“We didn’t find a phone either,” says Noah.
 “Maybe the drone carried them both away, yeah?”

-	“And Test Mode for the chair requires line of sight, meaning another drone,” added Tate.
+	“And Test Mode for the chair requires line of sight, meaning there was a drone at the pool,” added Tate.

 	New bubbles appeared on the board for ‘Test Mode’ as well as ‘Missing OBDC connector?’.